Blog Post

 Go-to-Market Phase (first customers): Revenue-based financing becomes available once you have initial traction.
 Angel follow-on rounds and seed funds open up.

 Stop applying to funding sources designed for a later stage.
-A pre-revenue company pitching a Series A fund will get rejected every time, not because the idea is bad, but because the timing is wrong.
+A pre-revenue company pitching a Series A fund will get rejected every time because the timing is wrong.

 What You Need to Apply (Even Without Revenue)

 Every funding source evaluates something.
-Without revenue, here is what they look at:
+Without revenue, here's what they look at:

 Angel investors and accelerators also want a deck.
 A clean pitch deck with real examples communicates credibility at any stage.
 And if you have any proof of concept at all, lead with it.
 A prototype, a letter of intent, a waitlist, early user feedback.
 Anything that shows the idea has moved beyond a napkin sketch.